 Ocean Jasper® comes in every color of the rainbow:

 - Almost all pieces have some green, white, or earth tones like gray, cream, and tan on them.

 - Warm colors like yellow, peach, and reddish orange are the next ones most likely to be seen.

 - Dark red, bright pink, and light purple are more unusual.

 - Dark blue is rare while grayish blue and blueish green are more common.

-The stone was given the name “Ocean Jasper” there by Paul Obeniche and Eugene Mueller of the Gem Shop.
+The stone was given the name “Ocean JasperTM” there by Paul Obeniche and Eugene Mueller of the Gem Shop.
 It reflects the stone’s unique relationship to the sea.
 It was originally discovered and collected at low tide, on the shoreline of the Indian Ocean, and often resembles water.
 Ocean Jasper® is a registered trade mark owned by the Gem Shop in 2001.
 Enter the Earth became the trademark owner in 2022.)